Baraklava/Manic_Miners/README.md

-### Author's note 2019-02-29: The loading is now working again, have fun!
+### Author's note 2019-02-29: The build is having some issues, please refer to other download sources for now.
+Links below.
 =======

 # Manic Miners: The Rock Raiders remake